DamiPayne/Feature-Agglomeration-Clustering/README.md

-# Feature-Agglomeration-Clustering
+# Feature Agglomeration Clustering
 Reads CSV text files and uses a Tfidf vectoriser to semantically cluster like sentences, then uses a hierarchical clustering algorithm to assign the words to n clusters

 ## Dependencies
 Numpy (http://www.numpy.org/)

-Sci-kit Learn (http://scikit-learn.org/stable/index.html) (*you will need to compile numpy and scikit learn from source on windows)
+Sci-kit Learn (http://scikit-learn.org/stable/index.html) (you will need to compile numpy and scikit learn from source on windows)

 Pandas (http://pandas.pydata.org/)